 The York County Conservation District is the county government office devoted to assisting residents with their natural resource and environmental concerns.

 The District was founded in 1938 when 554 farmers signed a petition requesting assistance for protecting the natural resources of York County.
-Today, we not only assist farmers, but also all county residents, by promoting the maintenance, improvement and wise use of land, water, soil and other related natural resources within the County.
+Today, we assist farmers and all county residents by promoting maintenance, improvement and wise use of land, water, soil and other natural resources.
 We accomplish this mission through educational programs and the administration of laws and regulations for the Pennsylvania Department of Environmental Protection, Pennsylvania Department of Agriculture and the State Conservation Commission.